 Operating leases are those leases that do not fall within the scope of the above definition.
 Operating lease rentals are recognised on a straight-line basis over the term of the relevant lease.
-The difference between the straight-line dependence of a liability.
+The difference between the straight-lined expenses and actual payments made will give rise to a liability.
 The Municipality recognises the aggregate benefit of incentives as a reduction of rental expense over the lease term, on a straight-line basis unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the leased asset.